Drugs & Medications - Prokine injection

 For the best possible benefit, it is important to receive each scheduled dose of this medication as directed.
 If you miss a dose, contact your doctor or pharmacist right away to establish a new dosing schedule.
 Do not double the dose to catch up.STORAGE:

-Store in the refrigerator between 36-46 degrees F (2-8 degrees C).
-Do not freeze.
+Store in the refrigerator.
+Keep the medication in the original package to protect from light.
+Do not freeze or shake.
 After mixing, use within time period indicated in the product instructions or consult your pharmacist.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.